 Make sure that you print out the ticket.
 Drives will not accept smartphone images of your ticket.
 Print out the ticket before you fly into Dublin or use the printing services at the Left Luggage or Bag Wrapping services in Dublin airport.
 Connect to the free Wifi at the airport and email your ticket to the customer service reps who will print out the ticket for you.
 Expect to pay around €0.50 for a single sheet printout.

 For comparison, a taxi from the airport to the city centre costs around €25.

 For Taxis, one option is FREE NOW (formerly known as My Taxi), a taxi app that works with registered taxi drivers.
 This is different than the rideshare business model which helps mostly private car owners connect with passengers.
 Free Now is Ireland’s largest taxi app.

 Watch out for the FREE NOW Exec option, which is more expensive, and doesn’t really give you any advantage.
 Wait for the regular taxis.
-If you want to compare prices, stop a regular taxi on the street and ask the estimated price to your destination.
+If you want to compare prices, hail a regular taxi on the street and ask the estimated price to your destination.
 Then compare with the app.
-You can also use the Uber Taxi Fare Calculator website to get an idea of price.

 Google Maps can also estimate fare costs if you enter your location and destination and select the public transport option.